What is faith?

 What does the author mean by this expression?

-This expression is used to show that our faith both originates from God and continues on because of His sustaining grace.
+This expression is used to show that our faith both originates from God and continues on because of His ongoing work in our soul.

 Are there Christians who deny that faith is a gift of God?